temporal-community/temporal-for-terraform/README.md

 ### demo 4: The pièce de résistance!
 Digital Twin!!!
 (Entity workflows)

+1. `git checkout demo4-digital-twin`
-1. Start a creation: `go run ./cmd/starter/main.go -action=create`
+2. Start a creation: `go run ./cmd/starter/main.go -action=create`
     1. Note that after the steps finish the workfow is still running
-2. Update: `go run ./cmd/starter/main.go -action=update -environment=env-id`
+3. Update: `go run ./cmd/starter/main.go -action=update -environment=env-id`
     1. if done with no change to the `main.tf` it will be a no op.
     2. if ami is changed in the `main.tf` terraform will cause old instance to shut down and a new one to be created.
-3. To approve `go run ./cmd/starter/main.go -action=approve -environment=env-id`
+4. To approve `go run ./cmd/starter/main.go -action=approve -environment=env-id`
-4. To destroy `go run ./cmd/starter/main.go -action=destroy -environment=env-id`
+5. To destroy `go run ./cmd/starter/main.go -action=destroy -environment=env-id`
     1. this will end the workflow (after deprovisioning)

 ## Simulating a network outage

-The implementation of the `get_forecast` tool includes a 10 second sleep between the two HTTP requests.
-Experiment with the following:
-- Run it with no firewall rules
-- Add the firewall rules and enable the firewall
-- Disable the firewall, accept the MCP tool execution and then enable the firewall within 10 seconds.
-Disable the firewall on the 11th second and see what happens.
+A nice demonstration of retries can happen via simulating network outages; for example, while you are waiting for human approval in demo 2, disable access to the Cloudflare API.
+If you are a mac, you can use `pfctl`.

 ### Using `pfctl` on a Mac